wtsi-hgi/yascp/clean_up_results.md

  ## Cleaning up the intermediate files:

-Please dont just delete the work directory - all your data will be lost.
-Also note that after running this process your cache will be lost and you in case you need to rerun pipeline you will either have to start from one of the entry points as described in these tutorials or start from scratch.
+Avoid directly deleting the work directory, as this will result in the loss of all your data.
+Additionally, be aware that executing this process will clear your cache.
+Should you need to rerun the pipeline, you will be required to initiate from one of the designated entry points detailed in the tutorials provided, or start anew from the beginning.
+It is advisable to clean the work directories only after the entire pipeline has been executed and you have confirmed the accuracy of all data, as well as the completion of all processes.
-After a full pipeline is run and you have validated that all the data is accurate and alll the processes finished then its a good idea to clean up the work directories.

-We have provided an entry point in pipeline to clean up the results directory.
-You can run this by:
+For your convenience, we have integrated an entry point within the pipeline to facilitate the cleaning of the results directory.
+You can activate this feature by following the instructions provided:
 ```
 nextflow run /path/to/cloned/yascp -profile sanger -c inputs.nf -entry WORK_DIR_REMOVAL
 ```